cometbft/qa-infra/README.md

     make start-network
     ```

-8. Execute a load test against the network
+### Execute the load test

-    This will start sending load until Ctrl-C is sent, so consider running this in its own terminal
+This will start sending load until Ctrl-C is sent, so consider running this in its own terminal:

     ```bash
     make runload
     ```

+### Stop the network and retrieve data

-9. Once the execution is over, stop the network
+1. Once the execution is over, stop the network:

     ```bash
     make stop-network
     ```

-10. Retrieve the data produced during the execution.
+2. Retrieve the data produced during the execution.
     You can either use the following command to retrieve both the prometheus and the blockstore databases together

     ```bash